HusnainRKI/ms-copilot-gateway/README.md

     ```bash
     python main.py --message-mode all --port 8888
     ```
+4. To enable debug logging (sets log level to DEBUG and shows full prompts):
+    ```bash
+    python main.py --debug-logging
+    ```
-4. The server will launch Edge, navigate to Copilot, and be ready to accept API requests.
+5. The server will launch Edge, navigate to Copilot, and be ready to accept API requests.
-5. AI editors or clients can then be configured to use the endpoint: `http://<host>:<port>/v1/chat/completions`.
+6. AI editors or clients can then be configured to use the endpoint: `http://<host>:<port>/v1/chat/completions`.

 ### Stdio REPL Mode